 - Technical difficulties

 - Opportunity cost

 Any live webinar is error-prone, for to err is human.
-This, however, is not as bad as you may think: on the contrary, a minor slip of the tongue can be endearing to your audience, and honestly admitting your mistake can win you more respectability.
-Still, when mistakes pile up, you may quickly run out of credit.
+This, however, is not as bad as you may think: on the contrary, a minor slip of the tongue can be endearing to your audience, and honestly, admitting your mistake can win you more respectability.
+Still, you may quickly run out of credit when mistakes pile up.